CSUDH shares your commitment to supporting your students' success, and encouraging more high school students to attend university.

 More than 80% of high school students participate in the EAP during their junior year.
 Chances are that your current seniors took the EAP.

-In August, students and high schools will receive EAP results on the STAR (Standardized Testing and Reporting) report.
-The STAR will indicate a student’s readiness for college-level English-language arts and mathematics.
+In August, students and high schools will receive EAP results.
+The results will indicate a student’s readiness for college-level English-language arts and mathematics.
 Students who receive a ready status are eligible to enroll in college level courses at the CSU or a participating California Community College.
 Students who receive a ready-conditional status may clear their conditional status by completing a CSU EAP approved senior year experience (SYE).
 Approved SYE may be found at www.csusuccess.org.
 Students who do not intend to participate in a SYE must take the CSU Placement Test (ELM and/or EPT) by the campus recommended date.

 Student EAP results will be shared with the CSU only for those students who gave permission to release the results to the CSU during the exam.
 Students may check their EAP status on the STAR Report or check the www.csusuccess.org website.
 Click “Get College-Ready with the EAP” link and check EAP status on-line.